wonkoderverstaendige/deeplabchop/README.md

 python dlc.py new projects/PROJECT_NAME EXPERIMENTER_NAME #to create new project

-**now call the following line multiple times after 1st wizard: check cropped frame in project_folder/data/, then delete all folders inside data**
+-**Now call the following line multiple times after 1st wizard: check cropped frame in project_folder/data/, then delete all folders inside data**

 python dlc.py wizard projects/PROJECT_NAME_WITH_DATE # yes with date! tab it